 Let’s dive right into it.

-First, you have to understand that there are certain accessories that are in-built.
+First, you have to understand that certain accessories are in-built.
 These accessories are more like basic technologies that help the entire CB radio technology to work smoothly.
 We will first have a look at those.

 In-built technologies and accessories